kkpsiren/LensModulesMooning/README.md

-To test this contracts were deployed the Lens Protocol Contracts on Scroll (note was not able to verify)
+To test this contracts were deployed the Lens Protocol Contracts on Scroll (update verified!)

 ```
 {
 "incrementing fee collect module": "0xEfaDe278Ed2DA4605D20C3AA15Ac3b7f1A51bAA1",